decompil3d/lovelace-hourly-weather/README.md

 - `speed` Only show wind speed
 - `direction` Only show wind direction
 - `barb` Show wind direction as a wind barb arrow

+You may also set `show_wind` to a list containing one or more of `speed`, `direction`, or `barb` to show multiple.
+Order does not matter -- the barb will always show on top, followed by speed and then direction.

 > Note: If your weather entity uses cardinal directions (e.g. 'N', 'SW', etc.) rather than numeric degrees for
 > `wind_bearing`, the `barb` option is not supported and will result in an error.